Winchester, Connecticut: Transportation

 The town is served by buses of the Northwestern Connecticut Transit District.

-The city of Winsted is located at the junction of Connecticut Route 8 and U.S. Route 44.
+The city of Winsted is located at the junction of Connecticut Route 8 and U.S. Route 44#ConneU.S.
+Route 44.
 Route 263 connects Winchester Center and Winsted.

 Education

-Winchester Public Schools is the public school district for elementary grades while Gilbert School serves as the public school for secondary grades.
-Prior to 2011 middle school students went to the Winchester district.
+Winchester Public Schools is the public school district for grades K-6, while The Gilbert School serves as the public school for grades 7–12.
+Prior to 2011, middle school students went to schools operated by the Winchester district.

 Northwestern Regional School District No. 7 maintains Northwestern Regional High School, which is partly in Winsted.
-However the school does not serve residents of Winchester.
+However, the school does not act as the public school for Winsted.
+Students who live in Winchester can attend Northwestern Regional High School through their Agricultural Education Program.

-There is a charter school, Explorations Charter School.
+Also located in the town, is Explorations Charter School.
+Created to serve a diverse body of students, the school was designed to accommodate the unique educational, social, and emotional needs of its students.

-There was also a parochial Catholic school, St. Anthony School, of the Roman Catholic Diocese of Hartford.
-It opened in 1865. it had about 200 students.
-By 2020 this figure declined to 90.
-It closed in 2020.
-At the time it was the oldest school continually operated by the archdiocese.
+Prior to closing in 2020, the town also had a parochial Catholic school called St. Anthony School, of the Roman Catholic Diocese of Hartford.
+The school opened in 1865, and maintained a class of around 200 students.
+Experiencing a large decrease in enrollment, the school dropped from serving around 200 students, to just 90.
+When in operation, it was the oldest school continually operated by the archdiocese.

 Northwestern Connecticut Community College is in Winsted.